zfaustk/KHGraphDB/docs/store.md

 s.compact()?;
 ```

+`put_vertex` goes on the log as this tx.
+`graph_mut` with empty pending captures.
+compact bumps generation.
+Pos is a bookmark.

 khg: `.open DIR`. `:commit` writes the log.
 `.compact` rewrites it.
 MATCH still takes one graph.
 The page stays at home.